Sche7/try-rust-python/README.md

 Python that I personally use for performance comparisons.

 I mainly created this repository to try out Rust and to learn how to use the implemented Rust modules in Python.
-Rust can provide a significant performance boost, especially in terms of speed, which makes it an interesting approach when looking into optimizing Python-based projects.
+Rust can provide a significant performance boost, especially in terms of speed, which makes it fairly interesting to explore when looking into optimizing Python-based projects.

+I will add examples to this repository as I delve more and more into the world of Rust... and also when time permits.

 ## How To